Red Sift’s email protocol configuration guide

 A TLSA record needs to be set up for each application that makes use of TLS.
 Each one of those applications will run on different ports and based on the port number, a TLSA record can exist.

-If MTA-STS and DANE serve the same purpose, which protocol should I implement?
+Is MTA-STS and DANE serve the same purpose, which protocol should I implement?

 The recommendation is to implement both MTA-STS and DANE.
 DANE is a requirement from many governments, so public agencies in the EU are often required to implement it.

 DANE and MTA-STS help only if the sender supports it, however, many senders only support one or the other so implementing both improves security overall.
+Organizations in 2026 often deploy MTA-STS first for broader compatibility, then add DANE for enhanced security where required.

 What is DNSSEC?